evamdf/seizure-detector/README.md

 [Midiano](https://app.midiano.com/) is a super easy web app you can use to listen to these.

-Or, you can watch this recording of me playing 2 of the songs in Midiano:
+Or, you can listen to this recording of me playing two of the songs in Midiano:

 https://github.com/user-attachments/assets/0f5d1dea-292e-4e84-98a0-7c019664b00b